weliveindetail/blog/_posts/2022-11-27-gdb-jit-interface-101.md

 ### GDB JIT Interface

-In 2009 [GDB introduced an ingenious way](https://sourceware.org/git/?p=binutils-gdb.git;a=commit;h=4efc6507960ac76505ebb1be9886f207ceb46c3a){:target="_blank"} for executables to register new code at runtime.
+In 2009 [GDB introduced an ingenious way](https://sourceware.org/git/?p=binutils-gdb.git;a=commit;h=4efc6507960ac76505ebb1be9886f207ceb46c3a){:target="_blank"} for executables to register new code at runtime: [JIT Compilation Interface docs](http://sourceware.org/gdb/onlinedocs/gdb/JIT-Interface.html){:target="_blank"}.
 It's kind of a loose standard with a single version so far.
 Other debuggers like LLDB picked it up later on.
 The interface relies on two symbols:

 * [`__jit_debug_descriptor`](https://github.com/llvm/llvm-project/blob/release/15.x/llvm/lib/ExecutionEngine/Orc/TargetProcess/JITLoaderGDB.cpp#L24-L53){:target="_blank"} has type `jit_descriptor` and implements a linked list of `jit_code_entry` items.
 Our program adds items here for any new code that the debugger should know about.
 * [`__jit_debug_register_code`](https://github.com/llvm/llvm-project/blob/release/15.x/llvm/lib/ExecutionEngine/Orc/TargetProcess/JITLoaderGDB.cpp#L55-L63){:target="_blank"} is an empty function that our program calls in order to signal the debugger to process new list items.